David Rubenstein: Television show and podcast host

+Baltimore Orioles

+Rubenstein, heading an investment group that included Cal Ripken Jr., acquired the Baltimore Orioles of Major League Baseball (MLB) from Peter Angelos in 2024 for $1.725 billion.

 Personal life

-Rubenstein lives in Bethesda, Maryland, and was married to Alice Rubenstein (née Alice Nicole Rogoff), founder of the Alaska House New York and the Alaska Native Arts Foundation and former owner of Alaska Dispatch News.
+Rubenstein lives in Bethesda, Maryland, and was married to Alice Rogoff, founder of the Alaska House New York and the Alaska Native Arts Foundation and former owner of Alaska Dispatch News.
 They met while both were working for the Carter Administration and married on May 21, 1983.
-They have three children, Alexandra, Gabrielle, and Andrew.
-His daughter, Gabrielle, founded Manna Tree, a private equity firm that invests in health and nutrition companies.
 The couple divorced on December 8, 2017.

+Rubenstein and Rogoff had three children together, two daughters and a son.
+Gabrielle "Ellie" Rubenstein co-founded Manna Tree, a private equity firm that invests in health and nutrition companies; she was also one of two dozen honorary co-chairs of the Alaskan chapter of Donald Trump's 2016 presidential campaign.

 Philanthropy

 Rubenstein was among the initial 40 individuals who have pledged to donate more than half of their wealth to philanthropic causes or charities as part of The Giving Pledge.
+Rubenstein is well known for his "patriotic philanthropy" focused on preservation of American history and historic sites.

+Historic document preservation

-In December 2007 Rubenstein purchased the last privately owned copy of the Magna Carta at Sotheby's auction house in New York for $21.3 million.
+In December 2007 Rubenstein purchased the last privately owned copy of Magna Carta at Sotheby's auction house in New York for $21.3 million.
 He has lent it to the National Archives in Washington, D.C.
-In 2011, Rubenstein gave $13.5 million to the National Archives for a new gallery and visitor's center.
-He has purchased rare so-called Stone copies of the Declaration of Independence, the Emancipation Proclamation, the 13th Amendment, the Abel Buell map, the Bay Psalm Book, and the Constitution and has lent these documents to the State Department, the National Archives, the National Constitution Center, the Smithsonian and Mount Vernon.
+In 2011, Rubenstein gave $13.5 million to the National Archives for a new gallery and visitor center.

+In 2013, he purchased the July 6, 1776 edition of The Pennsylvania Evening Post, which was the first newspaper to print the U.S. Declaration of Independence, for $632,500, so it could be placed on public display.
+He loaned the copy, one of 19 known to exist, to the Newseum in 2016.

+In 2012, he purchased a copy of the Emancipation Proclamation, signed by Abraham Lincoln, for $2 million.
+It was one of 48 copies of the Proclamation to be signed by Lincoln, of which about half survive.
+Rubenstein donated $10 million to the National Museum of African American History and Culture and loaned the museum his copy of the Emancipation Proclamation as well as a rare copy of the Thirteenth Amendment, which was also signed by Lincoln.
+Rubenstein acquired the 1784 Abel Buell map at Christie's in 2011 and loaned it to the Library of Congress for display.

+In November 2013, he bought a copy of the Bay Psalm Book for $14.1 million, the first book printed in British North America; it was the highest price ever paid for a printed book.
+Rubinstein loaned the book to Duke University, where it was publicly displayed.

+Performing arts

-Rubenstein was elected chairman of the board of the Kennedy Center in Washington, D.C., starting in May 2010.
-He was vice chairman of the board of the Lincoln Center for the Performing Arts in New York, and chairman of its fundraising drive.
+Rubenstein was vice chairman of the board of the Lincoln Center for the Performing Arts in New York, and chairman of its fundraising drive.
 A new atrium was named for him.

-He was chairman of the board of regents of the Smithsonian Institution.